aachman22/bk_spell_checker/README.md

 Using BK-trees and Levenshtein distance, the aim is to return bat or cat when we enter gat (where ‘gat’ is not a word in the dictionary).
 What makes BK trees so special is that it takes a problem which has no obvious solution besides brute force method and provides us with a simple and elegant solution. <br>

-## Note: This code can only be exexuted in windows.
+## Note: This code can only be executed in windows.